 Becoming a Board Certified Chaplain (BCC) or Pastoral Counselor (BCPC) with the Association of Certified Christian Chaplains indicates your dedication to the highest professional standards and ethics.
 ACCC certified professionals have demonstrated their devotion to continuing professional development and a devotion to their charges spiritual health.

 Certification is available as either board certified Chaplain/Associate Chaplain or Board certified Pastoral Counselor.

 ACCC also accepts reciprocation of those certified under other organizations for certification with ACCC.
 See below for the requirements.
 To get started, see below.

 The Chaplain is a professional that is employed in outside industry such as medical care, prisons, commerce, military, etc. They serve the employees and/or patients of these organizations.

 The Pastoral Counselor is a professional that is primarily a Congregational Pastor.
 Their primary area of responsibility is the local church.

-The Associate category is for those seeking professional chaplaincy or pastoral counseling but do not yet meet the educational requirements for that status.
-For example, an ordained minister has not yet completed four (4) units of CPE or an applicant has not yet attained their Master's Degree (or equivalent).
-Once an associate completes the requirements they are automatically granted full board certification
+The Associate category is for those seeking professional chaplaincy but do not yet meet the other requirements for that status.
+The Associate level still requires four (4) units of CPE and, at a minimum, a baccelaureate degree.
+The applicant may be lacking one of the other requirements (e.g. M.Div, ecclesiastical endorsement, or ordination/licensure/consecration).
+Once an associate completes the requirements they are automatically granted full board certification.